 As you may have noticed, this site got a mini makeover and also a minor shift in focus.
 You see, I realized that while I love a nice designer bag and luxury accessories, these are not things that I can afford to spend money on all of the time.
 This caused a lapse in fashion content because I felt that since this is a luxury-focused blog, I had to be sharing the newest Bottega Veneta mules and Loewe bags each month and that was just not possible.
 I started thinking about the average woman who might also have a taste for luxury but like me, might not have the disposable income to regularly spend on designer clothing and shoes.
 This led me to revisit the focus of my blog and think about how I can solve the problem of wanting to experience luxury without compromising your financial health.
 So here’s the first post of the slightly shifted topic of this blog, luxury beauty & fashion for those of us on a budget.
-Today, I’m sharing how you can afford luxury fashion without racking up credit card debt.
+Today, I’m sharing how you can afford luxury fashion on a budget, aka sans credit card debt.

 Budget & Save

 Before heading to your favorite site with your credit card in tow, take some time to review your finances and see what you can afford to spend on your “wants” after paying for your necessities.
 I use a spreadsheet to budget my monthly income and expenses to make sure all of my fixed expenses such as my bills and variable expenses such as groceries are accounted for.
 (Let me know if you’d like a post on how I create my budget for each month.)
 Then, I make a note of how much I want to add to my savings.
 Once my budget is set for those, I review how much I have for “fun” expenses like dinners, beauty, and of course, clothing.
 If I want to save up for a luxury item, I’d cut back on the dinners and beauty to prioritize using the fun money for my luxury wishlist item.